JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 # Missing values

 Because there was a lot of missing values, I have decided to fill them in.
 Main problem: I have a mixed data-type and most of the imputation's algorithms do not overcome this problem.
-So I have decided to use a random forest algorithm who predicts the missing values with the observed values.
-It is based on a research paper from [D. Stekhoven and P. Bühlmann published in 2011](https://academic.oup.com/bioinformatics/article/28/1/112/219101).
+So I have decided to use a random forest algorithm who predicts the missing values with the observed values (if we summarize a lot...).
+It is based on a research paper from D. Stekhoven and P. Bühlmann published [here](https://academic.oup.com/bioinformatics/article/28/1/112/219101).

 This imputation has a different interests: it does not require any particular distribution of variables (because it uses random forest as a model: i.e non-parametric) and works for mixed data sets.